mui/material-ui/docs/src/pages/careers/lead-designer.md

 - **Expert-level UI knowledge**.
 You can craft great-looking designs, spotting tiny details most people wouldn't pay attention to.
 - **Expert-level UX knowledge**.
 You can build intuitive solutions, both high and low-level ones.
 You care about the entire user journey as well as an interaction with a specific component.
 - **Sharp written and verbal communication skills**.
-Communicating clearly is fundamental to create and manage both a high-quality product and team.
-You'll interface with our team, community memembers, enterprise custommers and also contribute to user documentation.
+Communicating clearly is fundamental to create and manage high-quality products and teams.
+You'll interface with our team, community members, enterprise customers and also contribute to user documentation.
 - **Managerial abilities**.
-You have either managed a team before or is feeling ready to start now.
+You have either managed a team before or are feeling ready to start now.
 You've shown that you're a design leader and can provide the needed guidance and support to other designers.
 - **Comfortable around design systems**.
-You've worked on a component library before and have experienced the challenges around managing one.
+You've worked on one before and have experienced the challenges of developing it.
 - **Enough development autonomy**.
-Our product is inherently code.
-Knowing how to navigate through code is essential to really understand our products, improve the collaboration with engineers, and guarantee the attention to detail that's key for our success.
-You had experience before with CSS (mainly CSS-in-JS), JSX, and Git.
+Our products are essentially code.
+Knowing how to navigate through code is essential to really understand them, improve the collaboration with engineers, and guarantee the attention to detail that's key for their success.
+You know how to work with CSS (mainly CSS-in-JS), JSX, and Git.

 ### What would be nice if you had, but isn't required